On this page:

 The Fast ForWord Error reports provide insight into a student's mastery of grammar, vocabulary, and word discrimination in most of the word-based exercises.
 Each report breaks down the errors for specific exercise content, allowing for targeted intervention strategies.

-Choose from two types of error reports.
+For the HTML5-based components, choose from two types of error reports.
 The errors in each report are organized at the teachable level, to help you quickly assess the areas in which the student needs help.